Girlmouse/girlmouse.github.io/entry-03-love.md

 I accept my mother the way she is.
 She made mistakes in the past and hurt me, and continues to make choices I don't understand.
 But I also know she was alone and hurting herself when she made those mistakes.
 I accept the fact that she is who she is, and that is love.

 I love my body.
 I care about my physical body and my mental health.
 I am not obsessing over stuff, but I am aware that this is the only body I have and the better I care for it, the better I feel.
 I like feeling good.
 I eat well, try to stay active, and treat myself.
-My mental health achieved a level of emotional maturity because I love myself enough to deal and change and grow.
+My mental health achieved a level of emotional maturity because I love myself enough to face my fears, change and grow.
 That is self-love.

 There's also romantic love, but I don't think you're ready for that.